Tuttotorna/OMNIA/README.md

 OMNIA-LIMIT: defined

-No training loop by design
+Training loop: absent by design

+OMNIA is intended to remain bounded and structurally disciplined.

 ---